swiftlang/swift-package-manager/Documentation/PackageDescription.md

 To learn more about the semantic versioning specification, visit www.semver.org.

-### Semantic Versioning (SemVer) 2.0.0
+## Semantic Versioning (SemVer) 2.0.0

-#### The Major Version
+### The Major Version

 The major version signifies breaking changes to the API which requires updating existing clients.
 For example, renaming an existing type, removing a method or changing a method’s signature are considered breaking changes.
-This also includes any backwards incompatible bugfixes or behaviour changes of existing API.
+This also includes any backwards incompatible bugfixes or behavior changes of existing API.

-#### The Minor Version
+### The Minor Version

-Update the minor version if functionality is added in a backward compatible manner.
-For example, adding a new method or type without changing any other API is considered backward-compatible.
+Increment the minor version if functionality is added in a backward compatible manner.
+For example, adding a new method or type without otherwise changing an API is considered backward-compatible.

-#### The Patch Version
+### The Patch Version

 Increase the patch version if you are making a backward-compatible bugfix.
 This allows clients to benefit from bugfixes to your package without incurring any maintenance burden.

 # Target

+`class Target`

 Targets are the basic building blocks of a package.